coddingtonbear/arduino-managed-serial-device/readme.md

 2. Send `AT+CIPSEND...`; wait for a `>` to be printed.
 3. Send the data you want to send followed by CTRL+Z (`\x1a`).

-The above commands will be executed sequentially and should any task's expectations not be met, subsequent tasks will not be executed.
+The above commands will be executed sequentially and should any command's expectations not be met, subsequent commands will not be executed.

 ### Chaining